lylebe/e__alto/README.md

 e_alto
 ======
-This is a series of libraries and eventually an application that will support the IETF Application Layer Transport Optimization (ALTO) core specification (RFC 7285) and, as opportunities permit, related standards.
+This is a series of libraries and application that will support the IETF Application Layer Transport Optimization (ALTO) core specification (RFC 7285) and, as opportunities permit, related standards.